The CervicalCheck Tribunal Act 2019 provides that Restoration of Trust Meetings will be arranged for the purposes of:

 The Act provides that requests for Restoration of Trust Meetings should be made to the Facilitator of the Meetings and should specify the persons sought to participate in the Meeting.

-Once the Facilitator has been appointed and the panel of moderators has been set up, the processes and procedures for the Restoration of Trust Meetings including how to make a request for a meeting, will be provided here.
+Further information on how the processes and procedures for the Restoration of Trust Meetings, including how to make a request for a meeting, will be provided in due course.